-7.J Recommendation:
+7.J Recommendation: HCD, OHCC

-Create a RFP for County-owned land in the unincorporated county that would be transferred to a land trust land bank to ensure the properties remain a board and care in perpetuity.
+Create an RFP for County-owned land in the unincorporated county that would be transferred to a land trust land bank to ensure the properties remain a board and care in perpetuity.
 The land trust would assemble land for new construction development opportunities.

-7.K Recommendation:
+7.K Recommendation: OHCC, HCD